 ATTACHMENTS: The following documents will need to be attached as .pdfs in order to complete your request.

 Project Complete Description: Communicate clearly and precisely about the what, where, when, why, and how of your project.
 Use clear, objective language to describe the community problem and how your project will address or solve the problem.
-Describe what will occur as a result of your project.
-Designate two or three key outcomes or changes that will result from your project’s activities.
+Designate one or two key outcomes that will result from your project’s activities.
 Describe how you will measure and record your outcomes.
-If it cannot be quantified, do not consider it a key outcome.
 Always keep in mind your eventual goal.
 Every activity in your project should be evaluated on how it helps you achieve the ultimate goal.

 IRS Form 990 or 990 EZ: Public schools and government agencies are exempt from this requirement